ubam/infrastructure/FAQ.md

 The UBports Foundation's mission is to support the collaborative development of Ubuntu Touch and to promote the widespread use of Ubuntu Touch.
 It will give users a body to trust in the development of Ubuntu Touch.
 It will also improve our transparency in funding, spending, and decision making.

-To learn more about the UBports Foundation, please visit https://www.ubports.com/page/foundation
+To learn more, check out the [UBports Foundation](https://www.ubports.com/page/foundation).

 Our goals: